MicrosoftDocs/win32/desktop-src/medfound/using-the-sequencer-source.md

 ---
-Description: 'This topic describes how to use the Sequencer Source.' ms.assetid: '7ce8dc67-02b1-4fd4-9e4d-6614fdb40620'
+Description: This topic describes how to use the Sequencer Source. ms.assetid: 7ce8dc67-02b1-4fd4-9e4d-6614fdb40620
-title: Using the Sequencer Source
+title: Using the Sequencer Source ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Sequencer Source